-Please join us for the 13th Annual “One Night without a Home” walk on, Wednesday, November 16th, 2016, in observation of National Hunger & Homelessness Awareness Week (November 13-19).
-Participants will gather at Grace House at 3:30 p.m. and walk to Old Central School and return to the shelter for an old-fashioned soup line.
+Please join us for the 14th Annual “One Night without a Home” walk on, Wednesday, November 15th, 2017, in observation of National Hunger & Homelessness Awareness Week (November 12-19).
+Participants will gather at Grace House at 3:30 p.m. and walk to Old Central School and return to the shelter for a chili dinner provided by the Itasca County Salvation Army Disaster Team.
 The walk will raise awareness of the issues of hunger and homelessness in our community and nationwide.

 All are welcome to join us in our annual Veterans’ Ride for The Homeless.
 Proceeds will be donated to Grace House, Itasca County’s one and only homeless shelter.
 All riders are welcome to join, regardless of veteran status.

 The Veterans’ Ride for The Homeless will take place on Sunday, July 31st at 11:00 am.
 We will be gathering at the Vets Club in Deer River, MN and the ride will start at Noon.
 The ride will end at Triple L Bar in Bovey, MN.
 Stick around after for lunch and an opportunity to enjoy conversation with new friends.
 The cost of entry is just $20.00 per rider.

 The Veterans’ Ride for The Homeless is proudly sponsored in part by:

 American Legion Riders Chapter #1 Post 122 of Deer River MN

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed, it’s the only thing that ever has.”
 This quote by cultural anthropologist Margaret Mead is reminiscent of Grace House’s dedicated volunteer corps — now more than 160 members strong!